Walking Tour of Galway City

 In 1965, the square was officially renamed “Kennedy Memorial Park” and there is a bust of J.F.
 Kennedy in the park.

-The square has undergone quite radical change in the last few years, a process that was not without its controversies.
-In truth any change to a place with such a central part in the life of a city would have been controversial and overall the outcome has been better than I expected.
+The square underwent quite radical change in the early years of this century, a process that was not without its controversies.
+In truth any change to a place with such a central part in the life of a city would have been controversial and overall the outcome has been better than expected.

-It’s worth dropping into the Tourist Office here to pick up information about what’s on (there is always something on in Galway!) and the Eyre Square Shopping Centre, a modern mall, may be of interest for picking up some souvenirs.
+It’s worth dropping into the Tourist Office here to pick up information about what’s on (there is always something on in Galway!).
+The Eyre Square Shopping Centre, a modern mall, may be of interest for picking up some souvenirs.

 B. Lynch’s Castle & Shop St